jallanxjallan/hhp/stories/advising_ibra.md

 ---
 note_id: 245
-status: 📝
+status: 🖊️
 title: Advising IBRA
 ---

-1. Give a brief background on IBRA
-1. Mention that IBRA reached out to leading experts in private banking and corporate law for guidance.
-1. HHP took a leading role IBRA's program to prune non-viable banks and restructure the rest to form a resilient banking sector.
+In the wake of the Asian Financial Crisis, the Indonesian Bank Restructuring Agency (IBRA) was established to restore stability and confidence in the country's financial sy stem.
+Recognizing the enormity of this task, IBRA sought the expertise of leading specialists in private banking and corporate law to steer their efforts effectively.
+Among these experts, the prestigious law firm HHP stood out, taking a pivotal role in IBRA's program aimed at rehabilitating Indonesia's banking sector.
+HHP was instrumental in the initiative to identify and prune non-viable banks, allowing for restructuring processes that would ultimately forge a more resilient and robust banking landscape in Indonesia.